-Most of the oceanfront 804 Trail in Yachats is also accessible.
-The northern end of the 804 Trail that begins at the Smelt Sands State Wayside and continues north for three quarters of a mile is designed for wheelchair use.
-The Yachats 804 Trail … Read more
+Open the Yachats map below to locate the oceanfront 804 Trail in Yachats.
+Most of this trail is accessible.
+The northern end of the 804 Trail that begins at the Smelt Sands State Wayside and continues north for three-quarters of a mile is … Read more

-Would you like some great tips from our local Agate Club?
-Stop by the Yachats Visitors Center and pick up the club’s Beachcombing in Lincoln County brochure (also linked below).
+Would you like some great tips from our local agate clubs?
+Open the links below FMI and to see the club’s Beachcombing in Lincoln County flyer.

-Note: Low tide after a big storm in winter is the best time to search for agates.
+Note: Plan your trip.
+You want to go out at low tide.
+For tide times click here.
+Low tide after a big storm in winter is the best time to search for agates.
 Be prepared for changeable weather (bring rain gear!) and know beach safety.

 For routes in the Yachats area, select “South County” in the Lincoln County maps linked below.